pouchdb/pouchdb/docs/guides-updating-deleting.md

 As we saw in the past two chapters, working with PouchDB documents can be tricky, because you have to manage the revision identifier `_rev`.

-Now that we understand promises, though, there are few techniques we can use to make our code more succinct.
+Now that we understand promises, though, there are few techniques we can use to make our code more elegant and readable.

 Creating a default document
 ------